 About Your Four-Eyed Editor:

 When I was five, my mother first took me to the old ivy-robed Chattanooga Public Library.
 The subterranean-level children’s section, had its own—and, I was convinced, secret—entrance via a moss-spackled flight of brick steps.
 I can still conjure the singular musk of fabric bindings and library paste, the sighs of the radiators when it was cold outside.
-Seated cross-legged on blue carpeting before wooden shelves packed with treasures, I discovered my love for story.
+Seated on a blue carpet before shelves packed with scruffy plastic-wrapped spines, I discovered my love for story.

 The gateway book for me was Sugarplum by Johanna Johnston.
 But it wasn’t long before I became hooked on harder stuff like Curious George and the Little Bear series by Else Holmelund Minarik.
 Eventually, biographies of famous women and Charlotte’s Web captured my heart.
 By age twelve, the Happy Hollisters and Nancy Drew were bffs.

 A former teacher of language arts, I retired early to pursue my dream of writing my own fiction.
 I currently serve the Women’s Fiction Writers Association as Director of Craft Education Programs.
 In this capacity, I have learned a great deal about the elements of strong storytelling.
-With the completion of my third book, I landed an outstanding literary agent, who is currently shopping that manuscript.
-Meanwhile, I’m deep into the third quarter of my fourth exciting manuscript.
+With the completion of my third book, I landed an outstanding literary agent.
+She is currently shopping my fourth novel.

 If you are a developing writer of women’s fiction with a story to tell, I can help you add the magic touches that will make your manuscript more vibrant, polished, and “page-turning,” and your marketing pieces grabby, with a “look-at-me” quality.